José Núñez de Cáceres: Proclamation of independence

-The Separatist Movement began on November 30, 1821, and the next month, on Friday December 30, troops of the battalion assaulted the fortress, enclosing the governor within its walls.
+The Separatist Movement began on November 30, 1821, and the next day, on Friday December 1, troops of the battalion assaulted the fortress, enclosing the governor within its walls.
+The few officers opposed to the change decided not to oppose it by force, realizing that most of their colleagues had committed themselves to the movement.
+Without bloodshed, the sovereignty of Spain was deposed by a conspiracy that involved few people, but which immediately received wide support in the capital city.
 At the dawn, the establishment of the Independent State of Spanish Haiti was announced.
-The rebels proceeded to the read the Dominican Declaration of Independence written by Núñez de Cáceres, Manuel Carvajal, Juan Vicente Moscoso, Antonio Martinez Valdés, L. Juan Nepomuceno de Arredondo, Juan Ruiz, Vicente Mancebo y Manuel Lopez de Umeres.
+The rebels proceeded to the read the Dominican Declaration of Independence written by Núñez de Cáceres, Manuel Carvajal, Juan Vicente Moscoso, Antonio Martinez Valdés, Juan Nepomuceno de Arredondo, Juan Ruiz, Vicente Mancebo and Manuel Lopez de Umeres.
 Núñez de Cáceres established a provisional government, of which he was the President, and provided a Constitution that enshrined slavery even though it was considered unacceptable at the time.